pipeforce/pipeforce.github.io/docs/guides/microservices/020_messaging.md

 ```
 return QueueBuilder.durable(Constants.MY_QUEUE)
     .withArgument("x-dead-letter-exchange", "")
-    .withArgument("x-dead-letter-routing-key", "pipeforce_default_dlq)
+    .withArgument("x-dead-letter-routing-key", "pipeforce_hub_default_dlq)
     .build();
 ```

 ## Default Message Keys

-Here you can find the default message keys, PIPEFORCE will use for internal events and send messages with these keys to the default topic `pipeforce.default.topic`.
+Here you can find the default message keys, PIPEFORCE will use for internal events and send messages with these keys to the default topic `pipeforce.hub.default.topic`.
 You can subscribe to these keys using a binding between your queue and this default topic.

 You can also describe to multiple keys using the `*` and `#` patterns.
 For example in order to listen to all property